bonitasoft/bonita-doc/md/wildfly-bundle.md

 It will be launched automatically when you start the WildFly bundle to initialize the database.
 :::

-So your bundle also contains:

-* `setup`: a tool to manage Bonita BPM Platform configuration, stored in database instead of filesystem.
-Also ships a tool to centralize all the required WildFly bundle configuration.

 ### Get and install a license (Subscription editions only)